The Ultimate 2020 Guide The Full Moon Party in Thailand

 Other islands in the archipelago are the scuba diving, party island of Koh Tao, and the resort filled, honeymooner island of Koh Samui.

 Thailand’s full moon party beach lies on the southeast part of the island, outside the little town of Haad Rin.
 (The long stretch of beach is also referred to as Haad Rin.)
+The Full moon part is wild, but there’s also a quieter side of Koh Phangan to discover.

 What to expect at a